jhpyle/docassemble/_docs/interviews.md

 redirected to `/interview` and will start the interview indicated by the [`default interview`] configuration directive.

-This can be useful when you have one primary interview on your server and you want users to be able to start it by visiting an easy-to-type URL such as:
+This can be useful when you have one primary interview on your site and you want users to be able to start it by visiting an easy-to-type URL such as: